-Below are the programs offered by Sandra Academy indicating the required hours, stated tuition, registration fee, and costs for books and a kit.
+Below are the programs offered by Sandra Academy indicating the required hours, stated tuition, registration fee, and costs for books, tech fee and a kit.
 The total cost of each program is clearly stated.
+Sandra Academy does not charge for any other fees, post-completion related fees, or participates in cash discounts.